NuttaneeKnight/ServiceNow/changeManagement.md

     - Review - All implementation tasks complete.
 Perform post-implementation review and documentation
     - Closed - No further action required
     - Canceled - A change can be canceled at any time before it is closed.
+- Change Workflow Progress
+    - Standard - requires only Manager approval
+    - Normal - requires full review and approval
+    - Emergency - must be introduced as soon as possible